-Truancy is any unauthorized absence from school or class.
+Truancy refers to an unexcused absence from school for students who are required by law to attend school.
+It includes instances where students miss full or partial school days without a valid reason.
 Any absence that is without authorization and approval from the student's parents and the school administration is considered truancy.

-- Upon the first truancy from a class, the student's parents will be notified by phone and the student will be assigned to serve one detention. - A second truancy will result in the following: - Notification of the student's parents (by phone); and
+- Upon the first truancy from a class, the student's parents will be notified by phone and the student will receive a warning letter. - A second truancy will result in the following: - o Notification of the student's parents (by phone); and a letter - o Reported to Officer Perkola - A third truancy will result in all the following: - o Recommendation for expulsion